ebramkamel/html5-memory-game/memory-card-game-project.md

 ## Code Implementation Details

 ### Game Initialization
-The game initializes with 8 cards (4 pairs) plus a center card arranged in a 3x3 grid.
-The cards are shuffled randomly at the start of each game, with the center card (displaying the "MOVE" logo) always placed in the middle position (index 4).
+The game initializes with 12 cards (6 pairs) arranged in a 4x3 grid.
+The cards are shuffled randomly at the start of each game.

 ### Game State Management
 The game uses React's useState and useEffect hooks to manage various aspects of the game state: